AnimaApp/anima-dsa/packages/docs/guide/introduction/index.md

 ## The problem

-Designers are using their Figma libraries, which are isolated from their developers’ code libraries.
+Designers use their Figma libraries, which are isolated from the developers' code libraries.

-Developers are using their code libraries to reproduce designs as efficiently as possible, but the components don’t look the same in real life.
-Or worse yet, they’re building the same component from scratch, either because similar components don’t exist in the codebase or because there are too many components to sift through.
-This wastes precious time for both designers and developers, and results in inferior products that take longer to produce.
+Developers rely on their code libraries to efficiently reproduce designs, but the resulting components do not look the same in real life.
+In some cases, they end up building the same component from scratch due to the absence of similar components in the codebase or the overwhelming number of components to sift through.
+This process wastes valuable time for both designers and developers and leads to the creation of inferior products, which take longer to produce.

 ## Anima DSA

 ### Managing components

-Anima DSA allows design system teams to bring their live code components—along with all of the variants that exist into code—into their existing design tools via Storybook.
-They can import an individual component’s story (aka the component and all of its variants), or an entire Storybook library in a single click.
-This will enable them to see exactly what their users will see as they’re designing.
+Anima DSA enables design system teams to integrate their live code components, including all existing variants, into their current design tools through Storybook.
+They have the option to import either an individual component's story, which encompasses the component and its variants, or an entire Storybook library with just a single click.
+This functionality allows them to visualize precisely what their users will see during the design process.

 ### Managing design tokens

-Anima DSA allows design system teams to push and pull style changes directly from Figma to Github (and vice versa), eliminating the tedious ping-pong. pushing pixels or fighting with colors
+Anima DSA allows design system teams to push and pull style changes directly from Figma to Github (and vice versa), eliminating the tedious ping-pong. pushing pixels or fighting with colors.